 ReLa ry (tourism and hospitality) – Black, pink pockets

-Anniversaries / annual balls are celebrated in honor of the birthdays of a guild, subject organization, association, or any gang.
+Anniversaries / annual balls are celebrated in honor of the birthdays of a guild, subject organization, association, or any group.
 Parties follow etiquette and tend to be very similar in structure.
 Mainly, however, at the annual celebrations, or vujut, people eat, drink, sing and dance nicely.

 The celebration usually starts with a cocktail party (fin. kokkarit).
 There have traditionally been invited guests presenting their greetings, thanks and some imaginative gift to the party organizers.
 Cocktail party usually has some small snacks and drinks for participants.